Business knowledge skills and gaps: How to fill in the blanks

 3. Our work

 If you’ve worked for a private organisation, especially a smaller one, you will have learnt something about running a business.
+You may have seen a degree of entrepreneurship up close by watching the small business owner in action.

 From an operational perspective at least, this method may be one of the best ways to pick up some business knowledge.